 Symptoms of the flu include fever, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue.
 Pneumonia is the most common complication of the flu.
 Students with influenza or influenza-like illness or with any fever, should not attend classes until they have gone 24 hours without a fever.
 Flu can also aggravate underlying health conditions like heart disease or asthma.
 Annually, thousands of people nationwide are hospitalized or die from influenza-associated illness.
 For more information about the flu, please visit the Public Health website.

 Are there medications I can take to prevent getting the flu?

-If you are healthy but exposed to a person with the flu, antiviral drugs can prevent you from getting sick.
-The sooner you are treated with an antiviral, the more likely it will prevent the flu.
+If you are healthy but exposed to a person with the flu and are at elevated risk of complications from the flu because of immunosuppression, diabetes, or other major/chronic medical problems, antiviral drugs can prevent you from getting sick.
+The sooner you are treated with an antiviral drug, the more likely it will prevent the flu.
 Antiviral drugs are 70% to 90% effective at preventing the flu.
-Talk to your health care provider if you think you need antiviral drugs.
+Talk to your primary care physician if you think you need antiviral drugs.